 That’s generally what an online course (a “MOOC”) is.

 When you sign up for the course, any assistance I provide pertains to the actual course (i.e. the code, data, and algorithms contained within it) and nothing else.

-For example, you wouldn’t pay for dinner at a restaurant and then ask the waiter to help you with your taxes.
-The waiter’s job is confined to serving you at the restaurant.
+You wouldn’t go to a restaurant and ask the waiter to help you with your taxes.
+Their job is confined to serving you at the restaurant.

 Similarly, when you sign up for my course, my job is confined to helping you with the course.

 Sidenote: even this goes far beyond a typical MOOC.
 Most MOOCs simply offer no help or forum at all (or perhaps, you’re left to discuss your issue with other students, who may not know the correct solution).

 You might think it’s a “grey area” if you ask me a question such as: